Skip to main content

 Associate events with a specific user:

-// Now all events include this user ID and properties
+// All subsequent events include this user ID

 grain.track('feature_used', {